-A profit sharing plan is a defined contribution plan in which the employer is granted responsibility for determining when and how much the company contributes to the plan.
+A profit-sharing “plan” is really just a feature that’s added to a normal 401(k) plan.
+It is a defined contribution plan option in which the employer is granted responsibility for determining when and how much the company contributes to the plan.
 The amount allocated is usually based on the employee’s salary level or level within the organization.

-Unlike a 401(k) plan, a profit sharing plan does not allow employees to make contributions: the plan only accepts contributions from the employer.
-Companies aren't required to contribute a set amount; instead, the amount is based on their discretion.
-Other factors (e.g., the company's financial performance), may also influence the employer's decision to make a contribution one year but not the next, which is why it's called a "profit sharing" plan!
+Unlike a regular 401(k) plan, companies aren’t required to contribute a set amount; instead, the amount is purely by the employer’s discretion.
+Other factors (e.g., the company’s financial performance), may also influence the employer’s decision to make a contribution one year but not the next, which is why it’s called a “profit-sharing” plan!

 How is the individual employee allocation determined?
 What’s the maximum?

-If an employer makes contributions to a profit-sharing plan, they must have a documented, pre-determined formula established and in use for determining how the contributions are divided.
+If an employer makes contributions to a profit-sharing plan, they must have a documented, pre-determined type of profit-sharing allocation established and in use for determining how the contributions are divided.

 According to the Internal Revenue Service, a standard method for determining each participant’s allocation in a profit-sharing plan is the “comp-to-comp” method:

 - Total comp – The employer calculates the sum of all of its employees’ compensation

 - Employee comp – An individual employee’s compensation

 - Employee comp fraction – Employee comp divided by the total comp